DavidHe1127/Mr.He_HandBook/DevTools/lerna_semantic-release.md

 - NEVER EVER do version bump/tagging from feature branch unless it's targeting a prerelease which should be in a different release channel than official release.
 - Make sure branch protection is not that strict otherwise `lerna` will fail to be able to push commited changes on version/changelog back on your behalf during CD.

+---

+## semantic-release

+- It uses [env-ci](https://github.com/pvdlg/env-ci) to help gather metadata infor such as commit/branch from CI it's detected.